neuroinformatics-unit/HowTo/docs/source/programming/SSH-SWC-cluster.md

 The first command requests 4 cores and 8GB of memory on a node of the `cpu` partition, meant for jobs that do not require GPUs.
+Depending on your needs and node availability, you may need to request a different partition.
+See the [SLURM arguments primer](slurm-arguments-target) for more information.

 The `--pty bash -i` part specifies an interactive bash shell.
 The following two commands are run in this shell, on the assigned *compute* node.